Zeqiang-Lai/Visualization-of-Regx2DFA/README.md

 # Visualization of Regx2DFA

-Java program to visualize the
+Java program to convert regular expression to DFA with visualization.

+## Dependency
+- antlr-4.7.2

 ## Usage